shireenhamza/maximromanov.github.io/README.md

 #al-Raqmiyyat: Digital Islamic History

-The new version of my website, built with Jekyll (and lots of pain and sweat...), using Clean Blog Theme by Start Bootstrap (The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).
+The new version of my website, built with Jekyll ~~(and lots of pain and sweat...)~~, using Clean Blog Theme by Start Bootstrap
+(The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/), plus a number of elements from other themes (including [Kasper](https://github.com/rosario/kasper), [Notepad](https://github.com/hmfaysal/Notepad), etc.)

 ## ToDo's

 1. embed google analytics
-1. add projects folder and move projects there
+2. add projects folder and move projects there from the old site
-1. bio note
+3. bio note
+4. image handling/styles in posts + figure captions
+5. cover images

 ### Some cheatcodes